elderguardian/leonie/README.md

 ### 🚀 Key Features
 - Avatar Retrieval: Easily fetch user and server avatars.
-- Weather Command: Get real-time weather updates for cities, airports, and other locations.
+- Weather Command: Get real-time weather updates using [wttr.in](https://wttr.in/)
-- Anime and Manga Info: Access information about anime, manga, and their characters.
+- Anime and Manga Info: Access [AniList](https://anilist.co/) about anime, manga, and their characters.
 - GitHub Integration: View the bot's repository issues directly through a simple command.
 [Learn more](https://elderguardian.github.io/blog/articles/INTEGRATING_GITHUB_INTO_LEONIE.html)

 ### 🛠️ Development and Deployment